mattludwigs/generator-bean-stack/README.md

 # Bean Stack for Yoeman

 This is a generator that sets up a simple bean stack.
 What is a bean stack you ask.
 Well it is Bootstrap, Express, Angular, and Node.
-At the basic level this gives you a simple Bootstrap and Angular set up with an Express server.
+At the basic level this gives you a simple Bootstrap and Angular set up with a simple Express server.
+Even though Bootstrap is part of the project, this project comes ready to develop with SASS.

+Out of the box you have livereload, JS uglify, and SASS compiling.
+The JS files and SASS files are watched and ready to be processed and reloaded as you develop.

+The Bean Stack generator is meant to be unbloated and bare bones for easy customization.
+Please let me know suggestions to improve this tool.

 ## How to Use